|

 simply for soil regeneration but this is currently the only

+way I can see a sustainable system working.
 My soil is naturally full of biology but I want to allow

 easy access to biology from the surrounding environment.